Amazon RDS PostgreSQL Setup Guide

 - The Connecting to WAL Replication Slot Test confirms that the database associated with the replication slot matches the name you supplied in the setup form.
 It then verifies that the replication slot uses the

-plugin.
+pgoutputplugin.
 Lastly, it makes sure that the Fivetran user has replication privileges.
-(We skip this test if you selected XMIN or Teleport as your incremental sync method) - The Checking Configuration Values Test checks a set of WAL-configured values against the recommended settings and detects if they are below the recommended range.
-(We skip this test if you selected XMIN as your incremental sync method.)
+(We skip this test if you selected Query-Based as your incremental sync method) - The Checking Configuration Values Test checks a set of WAL-configured values against the recommended settings and detects if they are below the recommended range.
+(We skip this test if you selected Query-Based as your incremental sync method.)

 - The Publication Test verifies that the supplied publication name exists in your database.
-(We skip this test if you selected XMIN as your incremental sync method.)
+(We skip this test if you selected Query-Based as your incremental sync method.)

-- The XMIN Extensions test checks that the correct extensions are enabled for XMIN.
+- The Query-Based Extensions Test checks that the correct extensions are enabled for the Query-Based incremental sync method.
 (This test is skipped if you select Logical Replication as your incremental sync method.)